ECONOMICS PROJECT - 2017/8

 This unit introduces the students to the process of independent academic investigation and helps them develop research skills through the completion of a substantial research project (5,000 words).
 Students are expected to use the empirical and analytical skills that they acquired in other modules.

 Lectures to introduce the students to the concept of the module and how to write up a research project are held in Semester 1 (5 sessions, total of 10 hours, some to be delivered as flipped lectures).
 Students must have an agreed supervisor and must have submitted a research project proposal (signed form) before week 10 of Semester 1 to be eligible to enrol in the module in Semester 2.
-They must also complete a research data presentation in the first weeks of Semester 2.
+They must also complete an individual research data presentation in the first weeks of Semester 2.
 Students who do no complete these assessments and steps will not be permitted to enrol in this course and complete the project in Semester 2.

 To use the analytical and empirical skills acquired throughout the program to investigate in depth a topic in Economics selected by the student